Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

 to see the options for running the client application

-### Ways to test the project
+## Ways to test the project

 A test program is provided to test a subset of the rft_client_util library in isolation.
 The test program is test_rft_client_util.
 This does not test communication between client and server.
 It just tests some of the functions of the rft_client_util library.

 The simplest way to build and run the test program is to enter the following command:

         make test

 this will compile the test program and run it.
 It uses the same test framework as was used for assignment 1 and output is similar.
 Currently, tests are provided for init_protocol, init_segment and set_udp_socket functions.

 ---------------------------------------------------------------------------

-2. AN OVERVIEW OF INPUT FILES
+## An overview of input files

 The following input files are provided for you:

-    in0.txt
+- in0.txt
-    in1.txt
+- in1.txt
-    in17.txt
+- in17.txt
-    in34.txt
+- in34.txt
-    in35.txt
+- in35.txt
-    in36.txt
+- in36.txt
-    in350.txt
+- in350.txt
-    in660.txt
+- in660.txt

 The number that follows "in" in the filename is the size of the file in bytes.
 The sizes have been chosen deliberately to test the following file transfer conditions:

 - zero sized file
-    - boundary condition file sizes, e.g. one more than zero and sizes
-      one off the significant file data in a data segment payload
+- boundary condition file sizes, e.g. one more than zero and sizes one off the significant file data in a data segment payload
 - multiples of significant file data size
 - a larger file to test random data segment loss

-When testing your solutions it is a good idea to try each of the input files to check that the solution works correctly for the different file sizes.

 ---------------------------------------------------------------------------

-3. AN OVERVIEW OF EXAMPLE PROTOCOL LOG OUTPUT FILES
+## An overview of example log output files

 The following files provide examples of the log output from the rft_client and rft_server:

-    README-client-normal-tfr-out.txt:
+- **README-client-normal-tfr-out.txt**
 output from the client for successful execution of a normal transfer

-    README-server-normal-tfr-out.txt:
+- **README-server-normal-tfr-out.txt**
 output from the server for successful execution of a normal transfer

-    README-client-normal-tfr-err.txt:
+- **README-client-normal-tfr-err.txt**
 output from the client when there is an error in a normal transfer

-    README-client-timeout-tfr-out.txt
+- **README-client-timeout-tfr-out.txt**
 output from the client for successful execution of a transfer  with timeout

-    README-server-timeout-tfr-out.txt:
+- **README-server-timeout-tfr-out.txt**
 output from the server for successful execution of a normal transfer

-    README-client-timeout-tfr-err.txt
+- **README-client-timeout-tfr-err.txt**
 output from the client when there is an error in a transfer with timeout

-The above files are intended to give you an idea of the sort of output to expect during protocol execution, provided you have used logging and exit with error correctly.
+The above files are intended to give an idea of the sort of output to expect during protocol execution.

 ---------------------------------------------------------------------------